 Keep in mind that it is not advised to use sunscreen on babies who are 6-month-olds or younger, but is perfectly fine to apply liberally on toddlers.
-Reapply from time to time and you’ll be protecting them from burns and unnecessary tans, while also letting them roam free without the constant fussing.
+Reapply sunscreen from time to time and you’ll be protecting them from burns and unnecessary tans, while also letting them roam free without the constant fussing.

 Insect repellent is an important item to add to your handy list of essential toddler camping gear.
-Carry some that is organic and baby-safe or look into essential oils if you want to steer clear of the chemicals.
+Carry some bug spray that is organic and baby-safe or look into essential oils if you want to steer clear of the chemicals.
 Natural citronella, lemongrass, cedarwood, and peppermint are some options that you can explore to keep the insects away.